Updated on January 31st, 2023 by Samuel Smith

 Given that it has over $4 billion in M&A capacity after the majority sale of its industrial business during Q4, it is very likely that its software revenue will only increase as a percentage of total revenues moving forward.
 This will likely make it more recession resistant than it was during the 2008-2010 recession.

 It is also important to note that – while Roper’s earnings exhibited volatility during the last major recession – it still grew overall from 2007 to 2010.
 As the U.S. recovered from the Great Recession, earnings continued to grow.
 We expect Roper to grow earnings-per-share at a rate of 10% annually through 2027.

 Valuation & Expected Returns

 Roper is a high-quality company, with strong growth prospects, thanks to the high level of demand for its technology.
-It should not come as a surprise, that the stock holds a premium valuation.
-Shares currently trade for a price-to-earnings ratio of 26.3.
+Therefore, it should not come as a surprise that the stock holds a premium valuation, as shares currently trade for a price-to-earnings ratio of 26.3.
 Its P/E multiple is slightly above its average valuation over the past 10 years.

 Given that interest rates have risen substantially over the past year, we have a target price-to-earnings ratio of 25.
 If shares were to revert to this target valuation within five years, annual returns would be reduced by 1.0% over this time.
 Potential overvaluation is a risk that investors should consider before buying the stock.